 Dr D. Narasimha Reddy

-Director, Pesticide Action Network (PAN) India
+Consultant, Pesticide Action Network (PAN) India

 Dr. D. Narasimha Reddy did his Ph.D in Political Science.
 In addition, he has been working in various capacities on environment and development issues.
 Involved in campaigns on industrial pollution since his student days at the University level, Mr. Reddy has been instrumental in producing a status report on environment in 1990 in Andhra Pradesh.
 He also authored environment education material for Universities and colleges, and also co-authored a book on Environmental Education, published in 2001.